top of page

 Young Guangxu Emperor Restrained by Empress Dowager

-Cixi still wanted to keep reigning the empire, so she needed a young puppet emperor that was easy to manipulate.
+Cixi still wanted to keep reigning the empire, so she needed a young puppet emperor who was easy to manipulate.

 Painting of Empress Dowager Cixi, By Hubert Vos in 1905 — Summer Palace